conradtchan/starfit/README.md

 ## Development branch

-Development branches are generated and uploaded to Test PyPI if the verion number ends in `.dev*` where `*` can be blanck or a optional number.
+Development branches are generated and uploaded to Test PyPI if the version number ends in `.dev*` where `*` can be blank or a optional number.
 For example, '`0.3.11.dev22`.
 They may also be flagged as pre-releases.

 To install packages from Test PyPI use